frankiennamdi/family-tree/README.md

     Because we do not currently support deletion, once you are connected to a particular family tree you cannot have another relationship to the same tree.
 For the same reason you cannot marry someone who is currently married.
-This also help to avoid some circular path in the graph.
+This also help to avoid some circular path in the graph and to simplify this demo.

 ## User Interface